stephencweiss/stephencharlesweiss.com/content/blog/2019-09-24/sync-refs-with-container.md

 ## Conclusion

-I don’t expect to use refs frequently.
+I don't expect to use refs frequently.
 The React team discourages the practice for one except in certain circumstances (like working with 3rd Party Libraries which was the impetus to this exercise).<sup>1</sup>

 Still, learning _how_ I can use them to manage state without re-rendering a component when it changes can be useful, which is exactly what I did here.

 Refs also allow you to reach _up_ in React, at least if viewed from a certain perspective, and knowing about that is handy.

-NB: I also put this into a Stackblitz if you’re interested in playing around<sup>2</sup>
+NB: I also put this into a Stackblitz if you're interested in playing around<sup>2</sup>

 ## Resources